 - To modify an export, click the pencil icon.
 Note that only export owners can perform edits.
 If you need to modify an export of which you are not the owner or view its settings, you can make a copy of the export instead.

-- To delete an export, click the remove icon.
+- To delete an export, click the remove or trash icon.
 Note that only export owners can delete exports.